mohammadbashiri/MPI-python-workshop-march2019/README.md

 **Venue**: Max Planck Institute of Biochemistry, Munich, Germany

 ## Content
-Here is a list of topics we are going to cover during this workshop:
+Here is a list of topics we cover during this workshop:
 - Intro to Shell application, Python and IPython Console.
 - The basics of writing and running Python scripts
 - Intro to Jupyter Notebook and Jupyter Lab